vatpac-technology/sops/docs/terminal/pearce.md

     <span class="hotline">**HYD** -> **PE TCU**</span>: "R155 Alpha and Bravo, SFC to F180, Released to you.
 Your onwards with PH TCU"

 ## Coordination
-### HYD
+### PIY
 #### Departures
 Voiceless for all aircraft:

 - Tracking via **AVNEX**; and
 - Assigned the lower of `F180` or the `RFL`

-All other aircraft going to HYD CTA must be **Heads-up** Coordinated by PE TCU, if coming from CTA (ie, only if PE TCU has assumed more airspace than the default setup).
+All other aircraft going to PIY CTA must be **Heads-up** Coordinated by PE TCU, if coming from CTA (ie, only if PE TCU has assumed more airspace than the default setup).

 #### Arrivals/Overfliers
-If PE TCU has assumed additional airspace from the default, and as such, PE TCU CTA borders HYD CTA, then:
+If PE TCU has assumed additional airspace from the default, and as such, PE TCU CTA borders PIY CTA, then:

 Voiceless for all aircraft: